airodactyl/neovim-ranger/README.rst

 Known issue
 -----------

-After opening ranger once and back to vim, you can't use arrow-up/arrow-down to observe vim command line ":" history doesn't work anymore (unless restart vim).
+1. After opening ranger once and back to vim, you can't use arrow-up/arrow-down to observe vim command line ":" history doesn't work anymore (unless restart vim).
    Workaground: use Ctrl+UP/DOWN to observe history, instead of just UP/DOWN.
+2. It doesn't work in gvim.